 Except for those elections set forth in Article X, Section 3.A. of these Bylaws and except for the election of athlete representatives to the USOPC Board, all other elections, selections, nominations or appointments may be accomplished by the Nominating and Elections Committee.

 Section 4.
-Electronic Voting
+Action Without a Meeting

-For any action or election, the Leadership may devise a process and votes may be taken electronically.
+For any action or election, the Leadership may devise a process and votes may be taken without a meeting utilizing electronic voting.
+Such actions include, but are not limited to:

+Election of athlete representatives to the USOPC Board;

+Approve members appointed by Team USA AC Chair to the USOPA/Team USA AC Joint Nominating Committee; and

+Amendment to Team USA AC Bylaws.

 For such votes to be valid, the following requirements must be met: